penrose/penrose/packages/docs-site/blog/2023/06/30/wasm.md

 This project took a lot of trial and error, though!
 I also leaned heavily on experts like Ben and Alex to get me through some of the trickier parts.
 I'm super excited about all the work going on in the [Rust/Wasm][rustwasm] space;
-there's a lot of great tools and resources there already, and I'm hoping that going forward we can continue making all of this more accessible to newcomers.
+there are a lot of great tools and resources already, and I'm hoping that going forward we can continue making all of this more accessible to newcomers.

 [automatic differentiation]: https://en.wikipedia.org/wiki/Automatic_differentiation
 [alex crichton]: https://github.com/alexcrichton